 Joining organized tours is one of the best ways to see destinations without having a car.
 However, not all tours are equal, so be sure to read all the details to know what to expect.

-Here are some top rated tour options departing from Florence and Siena that I would recommend:
+Here are some top rated tour options departing from Florence and Siena that I would recommend.
+I always look for small tours that don’t pack too much into the trip and have good reviews:

 Tours from Florence: